nodejs/corepack/README.md

     - Create a new folder, then run `yarn init`.
     - Then try to run `npm install` in this same folder.
-    - Then open the package.json, and change the `engines.pm` field to `1.10.0`.
+    - Then open the package.json, and change the `packageManager` field to `1.10.0`.
 Try running `yarn --version`.
 See how fast it is?

 ### Manual build